 University of Kwa-Zulu Natal, South Africa.

-(
+(Aiming for Ecology Notes – 20 Manuscript pages.
+But note: unless we significantly beef up the significance of the question, method of analysis, and inferences, this is not going to stick at Ecology)

+Abstract (200 words.
+Add more methods and results here)

-mammals, and landscape scale movements to avoid thermal stress may lead to selection for landscape heat-sinks.
+Overheating is a major concern for large mammals, and landscape scale movements to avoid thermal stress may lead to selection for landscape heat-sinks.
 The movements of savanna elephants Loxodonta africana have received much attention in the context of water dependence.
 We tracked xx herds of elephants in Kruger National Park, South Africa using GPS collars over a period of xx years, identified habitual water-points, and tested how temperature affected elephant movement strategies.
 We find that elephants are dependent on water sources, and loop back to water-points during the hottest parts of the day.
 The speed of movement was highest when approaching and leaving water.
 Elephants move faster and farther when ambient temperatures are high, which has implications for management decisions that rely on water dependence to control their space use.

 Introduction